aws-observability/aws-otel-test-framework/cdk_infra/README.md

 # Welcome to your CDK Test Framework

 This CDK Project handles the deployment of long lived infrastructure used by the ADOT testing framework.
-Currently, the only long lived infrastructure is a VPC and a set of configurable EKS Clusters.
+Among the long lived infrastructure, there are:
+* VPC for EKS Clusters
+* EKS Clusters with different characteristics, defined in `lib/config/cluster-config/clusters.yml`
+* MSK Clusters

 ## Getting Started